Mt. Edgecumbe High School: Enrollment and demographics

 Mt.
 Edgecumbe expanded from 370 to 400 students in 2004.
 The Alaska Department of Education & Early Development reported that the school had an enrollment of 421 students on October 1, 2014: 109 freshmen, 110 sophomores, 106 juniors and 96 seniors.
 The school normally has 140 openings, while 300 students usually apply every year.
 In 2005, more than 100 communities throughout Alaska were represented among MEHS's student body.

 Ninety percent of MEHS's student body is Alaska Native, with the majority hailing from rural Alaska.
-The school makes some efforts to promote the cultural identity of Alaska Natives; there are several student-led Alaska Native dance groups.
+The school makes some efforts to promote the cultural identity of Alaska Natives both locally and abroad.
+There are several student-led Alaska Native dance groups; the Yup'ik dance group performed at dance and culture festivals in Europe in 2012.

 Sister school

 Mt.
 Edgecumbe High School has a sister school relationship with Muroran Shimizugaoka High School (北海道室蘭清水丘高等学校) on the Japanese island of Hokkaido.